A beginner’s guide to how cryptocurrencies work

 To start at the front end, this is what happens when you send and receive cryptocurrency.
 Keep in mind that all cryptocurrencies are just based on computer programs, bitcoin included, and that these “coins” are not actually money, but clippings of computer code that transfer value from one user to another.
 To become a part of this process, first you have to create a digital wallet.
 Bitcoin and Ethereum both have recommendations on what wallet works best with their cryptocurrency, and specialty exchanges like Coinbase and Gemini also offer wallets.

 Whenever you create a new wallet, the algorithm running that cryptocurrency will generate a paired private key and public key associated with it.
 You can think of the public key as like an address or bank account number, and the private key proves your ownership.
-These keys are a long string of characters that identify where the crypto should go.
+The public keys are a long string of characters that identify where the crypto should go.
 Usually, the addresses only accept the type of cryptocurrency they’re affiliated with (although something called cross-chain bridges and exchanges can help link up different cryptocurrencies).

 [Related: 6 apps to get you started on crypto]